 - They’ve been officially recommended by WordPress since 2005.

-- They have a money-back guarantee, so you can get a refund if you decide you don’t want to have a blog after all.
+- They have a money-back guarantee, so you can get a refund if you decide you don’t want to have a website after all.

 - Lastly, you’ll get a FREE domain name.